-Agencies must meet the following standards regardless of provider service location: 1.
-Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania.
+Agencies must meet the following standards regardless of provider service location:

-4. New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures.

-6. Have Workers' Compensation Insurance, in accordance with state law.

-7. Ensure that staff (direct, contracted, or in a consulting capacity) have been trained to meet the needs of the participant which includes but is not limited to communication, mobility, and behavioral needs.

-8. Comply with Department standards related to provider qualifications.
+- 1. Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania. - 2.
+Have a signed ODP Provider Agreement on file with ODP. - 3.
+Complete standard ODP required orientation and training. - 4.
+New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures. - 5.
+Have Commercial General Liability Insurance. - 6.
+Have Workers' Compensation Insurance, in accordance with state law. - 7.
+Ensure that staff (direct, contracted, or in a consulting capacity) have been trained to meet the needs of the participant which includes but is not limited to communication, mobility, and behavioral needs. - 8.
+Comply with Department standards related to provider qualifications.